Marion Mahony Griffin: Mid-late career

+In Australia, Mahony and Griffin was introduced to Anthroposophy and the ideas of Rudolf Steiner which they embraced enthusiastically, and in Sydney they joined the Anthroposophy Society.
+These would later have a great influence on her autobiography.
+In Australia, they pioneered the Knitlock construction method, inexactly emulated by Wright in his California textile block houses of the 1920s.
+Following the completion of the construction of the Capitol Theatre in 1924, Marion and her husband moved to Castlecrag and furthered its community development.

+Later in 1936, Mahony Griffin traveled to India to work in her husband's practice in Lucknow.
+Little is known about her full function in the Lucknow office, however from writings between Walter Burley Griffin and his draftsman Mr. Halder, it's clear that she took on the role of managing the office, training, and supervising the student draftsmen.
+In a manuscript of the letter between the two included in "The Magic of America", Mr. Halder stated, "Marion is working like a slave and she is the only effective help I have had for this exhibition."
+In addition to this, she continued drafting and illustrating in her unique graphic style, yet it's hard to attribute which of her works belonged to her when both her and her husband signed their initials on them.
+Lucknow reinvigorated her interest in architecture as she finished the rendering of the library and museum for Raja of Mahmudabad as Walter Burley Griffin lay on his death bed.
+Her artistic approach in this piece was deemed to be an evolution of the renderings she had produced earlier.
+It was not only an expression of the building, but a work of graphic art that shared characteristics with the rendering of the DeRhodes house.

 Death and legacy

 Marion Mahony Griffin did not stay long in Australia after Walter's death.
 By then in her late 60s, she returned to the United States and afterward was largely retired from her architectural career.
-"The one time she addressed the Illinois Society of Architects, she made no mention of her work, instead lectured the crowd on anthroposophy, a philosophy of spiritual knowledge developed by Rudolf Steiner."
+"The one time she addressed the Illinois Society of Architects, she made no mention of her work, instead lectured the crowd on anthroposophy."

-She did however spend the next twenty years working on a massive volume of 1400 pages and 650 illustrations detailing her and Walter's working lives, which she titled "The Magic of America", which has yet to be formally published in book form.
-A manuscript deposited at the Art Institute of Chicago in c1949 was digitized, and since 2007 has been available online.
+She did however spend the next twenty years working on a massive volume of 1,400 pages and 650 illustrations detailing her and Walter's working lives, which she titled "The Magic of America", which has yet to be formally published in book form.
+A manuscript deposited at the Art Institute of Chicago in 1949 was digitized, and since 2007 has been available online.
 In 2006 the National Library of Australia acquired a large collection of the Griffins' work including drawings, photographs, silk paintings and ephemera from the descendants of the Griffins’ Australian partner Eric Milton Nicholls.

-Marion Mahony Griffin died in 1961 aged 90, and is buried in Graceland Cemetery.
+Battling memory loss toward the end of her life, Marion Mahony Griffin died in poverty in 1961 at the age of 90.
+She was buried in Graceland Cemetery.